MatthewAndresWestMec/ACTIVE-API/readme.md

 1. Ensure you have Node.js installed.
 2. Install the required dependencies using `npm install`.
+3. Create a .env file in the root of the project with three variables: `PORT`, `WEATHER`, and `GEOGRAPHY`
+4. Set `PORT` to your preferred port for this API.
+5. Set both `WEATHER` and `GEOGRAPHY` to their respective API keys.
-3. Run the application using `npm start` or your preferred command.
+6. Run the application using `npm start` or your preferred command.

 ## Code Explanation